 We are subject to federal, provincial, state and local environmental laws, regulations and guidelines concerning the generation and transmission of electrical and thermal energy and surface mining.
 We are committed to complying with legislative and regulatory requirements and to minimizing the environmental impact of our operations.
 We work with governments and the public to develop appropriate frameworks to protect the environment and to promote sustainable development.

 Ongoing and Recently Passed Environmental Legislation

 Changes in current environmental legislation do have, and will continue to have, an impact upon our operations and our business.
+For further details, see below and "Risk Factors".

 Canadian Federal Government